Rfvgyhn/Gnomoria.ContentExtractor/README.md

 `GnomoriaContentExtractor -a unpack -t data -o C:\Gnomoria\Content\Data`

 `GnomoriaContentExtractor -a unpack -t data -i C:\path\to\gnomoria\data\folder -o C:\Gnomoria\Content\Data`

+Note that a `.friendly.js` file and `.xnb.js` file are created for each data file.
+Make any edits to the `.xnb.js` file if you plan to repack the files.
+The `.friendly.js` file is provided to make reading the data files easier.
+Because some of the info in the data files are flattened, it can be hard to tell how to make proper edits. (e.g `"SourceRectangle": "{X:0 Y:0 Width:32 Height:20}"` vs `"SourceRectangle": "0 0 32 20"`)

+### Pack Data Files
+`GnomoriaContentExtractor -a pack -t data -i C:\path\to\modified\data\folder -o C:\Gnomoria\Content\PackedData`

 ### Unpack Skins
 `GnomoriaContentExtractor -a unpack -t skin -o C:\Gnomoria\Content\UI`